Of all the processed foods that can infiltrate our lives, one of the most addictive is refined sugar.

 The Main Takeaway

-The good news is that nature provides a wonderful selection of natural sweeteners that not only will satisfy your sweet cravings, but will energise you and help you to avoid disease as well.
+The good news is that nature provides a wonderful selection of whole foods that satisfy sweet cravings and provide wholesome energy to your body and cells.

 Don't be fearful of sugar or give up sweet things.
-Just stick to the nature-made unrefined varieties of sweet foods and you'll be doing the best for your health.
+Just stick to the nature-made unrefined varieties of sweet foods and you'll be doing the best for your health and you'll go a long way to avoiding the diseases we've highlighted here that refined sugar is known to cause.

 Tolman Self Care.